jafetgado/ThermoPalm/README.rst

 **ThermoPalm**
 ===============

-ThermoPalm is a deep semi-supervised model to predict protein thermostability from embeddings of protein language models.
+ThermoPalm is a tool to predict protein thermostability using protein language embeddings.